 The original Apple I did not make the necessary waves when it was first released.
 The company still needed a breakout product so they had to go back to the drawing board in 1976.
 This initial shortcoming did not discourage the dynamic duo, they slogged it out over the next year and delivered an amazing new product that shook up the computing world.
 That product was the Apple II in 1977.

 After the conference, things looked a bit bleak.
-Their product barely got mentioned, and it did not seem to create much of a buzz; however, they started to get noticed where it counted, the average joe buying the darn thing.
+Their product barely got mentioned, and it did not seem to create much of a buzz; however, they started to get noticed where it counted -- the tech wizards at the conference hadn't given it too much thought, but average Joes buying the darn thing.

 When the product started shipping it found equal footing against the other two systems in the personal computing world, the Commodore PET 2001, and Radio Shack’s TRS-80.
 This meant that they had a fighter in the ring, and a champion had to be crowned.

 The Apple II stood out from its competition due to the duo’s vision of what a computer should be and how the experience of a user and computer should feel.
-Just like in current Apple products, the Apple II made sure to have the features it needed, and especially where it counted.
-The Apple II had a more intuitive interface, came with color graphics right out of the box, and even included two game paddles.
+Just like in current Apple products, the Apple II made sure to have the features it needed, taking special care to make the interface more user-friendly than the competition.
+The Apple II came with color graphics right out of the box, and even included two game paddles.
 These features made room for the Apple II to compete not only in the personal computing market but also the game console market.
 It became an easy choice to choose this hybrid machine in order to have the best of both worlds.

 Originally, working with computers required a very high skill set.
 You needed to know what computer components were and where they went, but the Apple II featured eight plug and play expansion slots.
 This was a huge development, it lowered the barrier of entry for people who wanted to get a computer and enter this new and exciting world.
 These expansion slots could be used to increase the memory, improve the graphical interface, sync up with printers, or load up the good old floppy drive.